-425 Brother Can You Spare a Paintbrush The Arts Programs of the New Deal (4)
+425 Brother Can You Spare a Paintbrush The Arts Programs of the New Deal (4) I programs of the Works Progress Administration.

-Students use the creative projects and administrative documents available in online archives to pursue intensive research and analysis of the arts programs of the Works Progress Administration.
 They examine the cultural, social, and political significance of these projects in the context of one of the most dynamic and fascinating periods in modern American history.
 They also create New Deal-style art, individually and in groups, which is presented to the campus community at the end of the Winter Session.
 Prerequisite: senior status.
 Offered in selected Winter Sessions.